A trace formula approach to control theorems for overconvergent automorphic forms: Hecke Actions and Automorphic Forms

-is an isomorphism of $\mathcal{U}^{-}$-modules.
-Here $\pi_{N}$ denote the $N$-coinvariants (the unnormalized Jacquet module), and $\delta_{P}$ is the modular character with respect to the parabolic $P$.\end{lem} \begin{proof} Let $B=TU$ denote the Borel inside $P$ (notation for this proof only).
-Then by Proposition 6.4.3 of \cite{BC} the natural maps
+is an isomorphism of $\mc{U}^{-}$-modules.
+Here $\sigma_{N_{M}}$ denotes the $N_{M}$-coinvariants (the unnormalized Jacquet module), and $\delta_{P}$ is the modular character with respect to the parabolic $P$.\end{lem} \begin{proof} Let $B_{n}=T_{n}U_{n}$ denote the Borel inside $P_{M}$ (notation for this proof only).
+Then by \cite[ Proposition 6.4.3]{BC} the natural maps